Farmers ATG - Chapter Seven: General Livestock

 Ratities and Alternative Livestock:

-Oklahoma State University maintains a Web site which includes information relating to Ostrich ranching.
+Oklahoma State University includes information relating to Ostrich production (PDF).